 🎤 Own your sound.
 Stream like a pro, record like a legend.

-The Logitech Creators Blue Yeti USB Microphone is a professional-grade, tri-capsule condenser mic designed for content creators, streamers, podcasters, and musicians.
-Featuring four versatile pickup patterns, onboard audio controls, and advanced Blue VO!CE software, it delivers broadcast-quality sound with plug-and-play ease.
-Its durable metal construction and adjustable stand make it a reliable centerpiece for any desktop studio setup.
+The Logitech Creators Blue Yeti USB Microphone is a premium, multipattern condenser mic designed for content creators, gamers, and podcasters.
+Featuring a custom tri-capsule array, onboard audio controls, and Blue VO!CE software, it delivers broadcast-quality sound with versatile pickup modes.
+Its durable metal construction and adjustable stand make it a reliable centerpiece for any desktop studio setup, compatible with PC and Mac via USB plug-and-play.

 | ASIN | B00N1YPXW2 |